 At dawn on January 23, 1973, Eldfell volcano on Westmann Islands erupted and cleared the island of a majority of its inhabitants until the eruption ended in July of the same year.
-This volcanic eruption is crucial to the history of Iceland and has given the island Heimaey a new face; the island's size increased by two square kilometres covering a third of the houses in lava and ash.
+This volcanic eruption is crucial to the history of Iceland and has given the island Heimaey a new face; the island's size increased by two square kilometers covering a third of the houses in lava and ash.
 This little volcano just 200 meters high has not burned out yet.
 If you go to the Westmann Islands and climb to the top of the volcano, you can immerse your hands in the earth and still feel the heat of the eruption that happened 1973!

 Þríhnjúkagígur is a 4000-year-old volcano that was made famous in the summer of 2012 when Björn Ólafsson had the brilliant idea to organise excursions inside the volcano.
 Yes, you read right: you can go into the magma chamber of Þríhnjúkagígur, using a kind of elevator installed for visitors.
 120 meters separates the input of your "destination" in the bowels of the volcano ... usually, lava fills the magma chamber of volcanos, blocking access to the heart, but not this time. Þríhnjúkagígur is a unique volcano: one of a kind!
 Björn Ólafsson, known for his ambitious projects, plans to build a tunnel that makes access easy to the volcano. Þríhnjúkagígur located near the Blue Mountains, near Reykjavík, is also known as a popular skiing destination in winter.